-Notice that MM succeeds in bounding the GP trajectories because the Gaussian approximation performed by MM is well suited for the example above.
+Notice that MM succeeds in bounding the GP trajectories as it is well suited for the example above.
 However, as soon as this does not hold anymore, the results obtained with MM fail to bound the actual GP trajectories.
-As an example of this, consider a system with dynamics given by:
+As an example, consider a system with dynamics given by:

-$$h(x) = \begin{cases} \operatorname{sign}(x)x^4, & \text{if } |x| < 1\\ x, & \text{otherwise.} \end{cases}$$ (6)
+$$h(x) = \begin{cases} \operatorname{sign}(x)x^4, \text{ if } |x| < 1\\ x, \text{ otherwise.} \end{cases}$$ (3)

 We train a GP on data sampled from this system.
-With the function being non-linear, we have that \mathbf{x}t is non-Gaussian for t > 0 (see Figure 2), which implies that application of MM can introduce unaccounted approximation errors.
-Furthermore, the specific dynamics chosen are such that the variance predicted with MM will inevitably shrink, leading to a systematic underestimation of the actual region in which

-GP trajectories are located.
-When the initial position of the trajectory, x_0 , is greater than 1, then the trajectory will constantly be at x_0 .
-Thus, assuming $x_0 \sim \mathcal{N}(\mu_0, \Sigma_0)$, one can choose a Σ_0 big enough such that the GP trajectories will be outside any tube parallel to the x-axis with probability greater than ε .
-However after finitely-many time steps MM variance will wrongly shrink to values very close to zero, hence failing to account for the majority of the probability mass of the GP.
+With the function being non-linear, we have that \mathbf{x}t is non-Gaussian for t > 0, which implies that MM will introduce unaccounted approximation errors.
+Furthermore, the specific dynamics chosen are such that the MM variance prediction will inevitably shrink, leading to a systematic underestimation of the actual region in which GP trajectories are located.
+In fact when the initial position of the trajectory, x_0 , is greater than 1, then the trajectory will constantly be at x_0 .
+As such, assuming $x_0 \sim \mathcal{N}(\mu_0, \Sigma_0)$, for a big enough Σ_0 , the majority of the GP trajectories will start with $|x_0| > 1$.
+However, after finitely-many time steps MM variance will wrongly shrink to values very close to zero, hence failing to account for the majority of the probability mass of the GP.

-Empirical results for this system using $\epsilon = 0.05$ are plotted in Figure 3, for values of initial variance Σ_0 going from 0.1 to 0.6.
-The empirical results agree with the discussion above.
-If the initial variance is small enough, than the overwhelming majority of GP trajectories will converge to zero.
-However, as the initial variance grows, more and more trajectories do not converge.
-MM fails to account for this behavior, and the variance predicted by MM will fail to mirror the actual dynamics of the GP under analysis.
-Note that, our method, being guaranteed to provide correct results, is able to successfully bound (up to $1 - \epsilon$ probability) the actual trajectory of the GP, independently of the initial variance.
-In fact, our method does not rely on any particular assumption, and is able to provide worst-case scenario analysis independently of the general shape of the GP.
+Empirical results for this system using $\epsilon = 0.05$ are plotted in Figure 2, for values of initial variance Σ_0 going from 0.1 to 0.6.
+In accordance with the discussion above, if the initial variance is small enough, then the overwhelming majority of GP trajectories converge to zero.
+However, as the initial variance grows, more and more trajectories don't converge.
+MM fails to account for this behavior, and the variance predicted by MM fails to mirror the actual dynamics of the GP under analysis.
+Our method, being guaranteed to provide correct results, is able to successfully bound (up to $1 - \epsilon$ probability) the actual trajectory of the GP, independently of the initial variance.